teambit/docs/docs/workspace/cascading-rules.md

 ## Eject component configurations (component.json)

-A component can have its configuration ejected to stop receiving configurations from various Bit extensions with the exclusion of the `@teambit/workspace.variants` extension.
+A component can have its configuration ejected to stop receiving configurations from various Bit extensions, with the exclusion of the `@teambit/workspace.variants` extension.

 ```shell
 bbit eject-conf <component-id>